delphicventurescode/mjolnir_poeto_book_series/so_what_is_the_big_deal/README.md

 ## Implications for Literacy Development

 By using conlangs designed in this way, it may be possible to significantly improve literacy outcomes.
 This approach could have far-reaching implications for education and literacy development, especially in countries where learning resources or formal instruction may be limited.
+In addition, certain types of organizational problems can be solved as well.

-Of course, this remains a hypothesis requiring further empirical testing.
-But if supported, it could open new avenues for language learning and literacy advancement worldwide.
+Of course, the former remains a hypothesis requiring further empirical testing.
+(And if supported, it could open new avenues for language learning and literacy advancement worldwide.)
+But the latter is pretty well proven.
+So, what is to prevent us from adopting ConLangs such as Hesperanto immediately?

+Sufiĉe dirite!
+(Translation: "Enough said!")